 Many amenities can be added to screened porches to make them more like an outdoor living room.
 With the addition of recessed lighting and a ceiling fan, you can be comfortable in warmer weather and use the space well into the evening.
 Add an outdoor fireplace, wet bar, or outdoor kitchen for increased dining and entertainment functionality.
 You can even hang your HDTV under the protection of the roof, and host football parties or marathons of your favorite television show in a lovely outdoor setting.
 A screened porch is a wonderful option for clients who want the greatest access to the outdoors with some protection from the elements, and who are content with usage being greatest in the summer and shoulder seasons.

 A 3-season room is essentially a screened in porch with the added ability to cover the screens with glass or vinyl windows.
+Which is why it is so often referred to as a 3 season porch.
 Our favorite upgrade to a screened in porch is the Eze-Breeze vinyl window system.
 Eze-Breeze windows allow you to easily “close” your porch in the case of unpleasant weather or that dreaded spring pollen, which can be quite plentiful in the Raleigh, Durham, and Chapel Hill area.
 With a small outdoor space heater or an outdoor fireplace, you can extend the use of your 3-season room earlier in the spring and later into the fall, even reaching into those more mild winter days.

 Archadeck’s Sunrooms & 4-Season Rooms